iansharff/microsoft_movies/README.md

 ## General Information
 - Exploring data from Box Office Mojo, IMDB, Rotten Tomatoes, The Numbers DB to extrapolate actionable insights on the types of genres that are doing the best at the box office.
-- The client wants to develop original video content and recently established a movie studio -In order for the client to successfully compete with its competitors, the client tasked Team <br> 3 to determine three recommendations for the client to determine what type of films to create
+- The theoretical client has created a new studio and wants to develop original video content. <br>
+-In order for the client to successfully compete with its competitors, the client tasked our team to determine three recommendations on what type of films they should create.

 ## Technologies Used